W00t3k/CloudFrontHijacks/README.md

 Original post for more information: https://medium.com/@vysec.private/cloudfront-domain-hijacks-under-attack-c15c64607b7c

+Disclaimer: No information on any of my repositories should be used for unlawful purposes.
+All information I publish is to aid and assist the cyber security industry's growth and assist in protection of organisations and individuals.

 Note: I am not putting you at further risk that you already are by putting it on GitHub to help you identify it.
 The attackers / third party have already taken control over an instance that can control your domain name.
 If you want your domain removed, get in contact with me.